 fairytale movie, The Wolves of Kromer.

-get complicated because they fall in love and end up kissing each other
+Things get complicated because they fall in love and end up kissing

-lust and greed and murder, sexuality and betrayal - it's brilliant!' says
+about lust and greed and murder, sexuality and betrayal - it's

-not: Lee is concentrating on acting (you'll have seen him in Channel 4's
+Unfortunately not: Lee is concentrating on acting (you'll have seen him

 acclaimed "Inverted Cannon") and James is off to Hollywood when he

-always been my passion and I'm going to be a stunt pilot in LA.'
-Which means
+have always been my passion and I'm going to be a stunt pilot in LA.'

 JAMES LAYTON - 'Gabriel'